 It is important to pay attention to your cat’s behavior.

-Are they not able to jump up on the furniture like they use to?
+Are they not able to jump up on the furniture like they used to?
 Do they miss their landing target entirely?
 If they don’t run around or plan anymore, and just want to lay around, they could be in pain.
 Back pain is common in older kitties and unless they are taken to a veterinarian for an exam, a cat owner would never even know.

 Changes in water intake and urine output can also be important changes in your cat’s behavior to watch for.
 An increase in both can be signs of diabetes or kidney problems.
 Vomiting and diarrhea can be signs of a gastrointestinal problem.
 Even an increase in grumpiness can be a sign of an illness.

 If you notice your cat hiding more, pay more attention to their behavior when they come out.
 Are they eating and drinking?
 How is their attitude?
 Do they walk hunched over?
-Have you noticed any vomit lay around, diarrhea, or a lot more urine spots in the litter box?
+Have you noticed any vomit lying around, diarrhea, or a lot more urine spots in the litter box?
 If so, they need to be seen by a veterinarian.
 Unfortunately, many cat owners don’t notice that their cat is losing weight until they have lost a substantial amount, so pay attention to that as well.

 Regular check-ups can help stay on top of illnesses as well.
-At the end of the day, you are the one that knows your cat the most.
+At the end of the day, you are the one who knows your cat the most.
 If something is off and your cat is hiding most of the day, call your veterinarian and schedule an appointment.